 Investment Strategy Monthly Insights, April 2022

 After four decades of low inflation, developed economies are grappling with an inflation spike.
 The risk of double-digit inflation is real, as soaring commodity and agricultural input prices could have lagging and lasting effects on food prices.
 In the United States, 2-year breakeven rates retraced from their highs in late March, suggesting the Fed’s hawkish statements are starting to feed lower inflation expectations.1 After the 25-basis point hike in March, markets now anticipate eight more Fed hikes this year, including 50-basis point increases in May and June before returning to quarter-point increases in the second half.
 In Europe, short-term breakeven rates remain at their highs.
 Germany’s 2-year breakeven was over 5.5% on 7 April.
-Markets expect 70bps of key rates increase from the European Central Bank (ECB) this year and seven from the Bank of England on 13 April.
+Markets expect 70bps of key rates increase from the European Central Bank (ECB) this year and 138bps of key rates increase from the Bank of England on 13 April.

 While Europe faces a sustained energy crisis and higher risk of stagflation, the U.S. economy should be more resilient to higher energy prices because it is a net energy exporter and benefits from sound economic fundamentals.
 However, the risk of soaring inflation is tangible in the United States amid strong demand coupled with supply shortages.
 U.S. wage inflation is increasing, which should offset some of the tempered demand due to higher prices.
 But as long as higher interest rates do not translate into higher credit risk, we believe that the risk of recession is low.